HefnaValravn/ubuntu_server/extra_exercises/explanation_arp.md

 - `sudo arp -s 193.191.176.254 ca:fe:c0:ff:ee:00 -i eth0`

-This command works every time you execute it, but to make it persistent, you need to add it to the `/etc/network/if-up.d/` folder in the form of a script.
+This command works every time you execute it, but to make it persistent, you need to add it to the `/etc/networkd-dispatcher/routable.d/` folder in the form of a script with a condition to wait until the eth0 interface is up and running (`while ! ip link show eth0 | grep -q "state UP"; do sleep 1 done`)

 (Also making sure to make the script executable with `sudo chmod +x (script name)`)

 Putting the script in this folder also ensures that the script is executed when the network is restarted, the RJ45 plug is reseated, or other scenarios.